Home Construction Loans: Everything You Need To Know

-Home is where the heart is — and if you’re going to be spending years or even decades of your life in one place, you want it to fit you to a T. If your real estate agent can’t find a home that meets your needs, you can always opt for building a home, which would ensure it meets your specifications.
+Home is where the heart is — and when you’re going to be spending years of your life in one place, you want it to fit you to a T. If your real estate agent can’t find a home that meets your needs, you can always opt for a new construction, which lets you build exactly the home you want.

 The Construction Loan Process

 Applying for a construction loan is a more arduous process than applying for a mortgage.
 Before you apply, gather your two most recent tax returns and your W-2s as proof of income, as well as any other financial documents your lender requests.
 The lender will also want to see the following.

 - Your builder contract

 - The land contract to purchase the lot